realpython/python-guide/docs/starting/install/osx.rst

     In combination, the software can cause issues that are difficult to diagnose.

-While Lion comes with a large number of UNIX utilities, those familiar with Linux systems will notice one key component missing: a decent package manager.
+While OS X comes with a large number of UNIX utilities, those familiar with Linux systems will notice one key component missing: a decent package manager.
 `Homebrew <http://brew.sh>`_ fills this void.